flaviosousa-data/flsantna/README.md

 ### Hello there!!

-I am Flávio Sousa, a Data Scientist in pursuit for knowledge.
+I am Flávio Sousa, a Data Scientist.
 Be welcome to check more projects.

 What do i code.